knative/docs/docs/install/operator/knative-with-operators.md

 ### Upgrade the existing custom resources

-If you are upgrading an existing Operator install from v1.2 (or earlier) to v1.3 (or later), run the following command to upgrade the existing custom resources to `v1beta1`:
+If you are upgrading an existing Operator install from v1.2 or earlier to v1.3 or later, run the following command to upgrade the existing custom resources to `v1beta1`:

 ```bash